Programming-Club-Ahmedabad-University/TheProgrammingClub/README.md

 ```

 ## To Start with
-- Add your Github IDs in [CONTRIBUTORS.md](./CONTRIBUTORS.MD)
+- Add your Github IDs in [CONTRIBUTORS.md](./CONTRIBUTORS.MD).
+(Please bear in mind that these won't be counted as major pull requests)

-  - Though it won't be counted in any of the prizes, but it's for learning purpose.
+### For site designs refer to [figma designs](https://www.figma.com/file/nJJwlLEszyxVQdzJJzLFiw/Pclub-Website?node-id=0%3A1&t=V0VxHWTHN6mCwIaW-1)

 ### For setting up the server refer to [server/README.md](server/README.md)